 Today, we went to the fifth annual Tibet Film Festival at the Tibetan Institute of Performing Arts (TIPA).
 After one of the movies about Tibet and what it was like to go back there, the director came out to see the crowd and answer questions.
 One young Buddhist monk stood up and asked a question in Tibeta.
 During his question, he began to cry but continued on with such deep sadness.
 It was so real and touching, despite not knowing what was being said and I think everybody in the room felt his grief.

-The Chinese invasion has destroyed so many lives and so much culture and the people here are wearing that loss and burden every day.
+the people here are wearing that loss and burden every day.
 The last movie and finale of the film fest was The silence of the holy stones which was a nice but kind of odd Tibetan film about a young monk living in a monastery.
 Luckily for us, there was another monk seated behind us who sang along to all the songs and laughed enthusiastically to all the jokes that we managed to miss.
 Every joke.

 India is forever pulling me in.